Cezary924/Argon-One-Fan-Mode-Bot/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please contact me on cezary924@gmail.com.
+To report a vulnerability, please contact me or create an issue.
 Most reported vulnerability should be accepted.
 You can expect to get an update on a reported vulnerability at least once a week.